Fine Art MA

 Learning and teaching

-You'll develop your art practice in our studio space, working towards a final exhibition and dissertation.
+You'll develop your art practice in our studio space, working towards a final exhibition.
 The course is taught by practising artists, writers and theorists, and your critical and technical skills and methodologies are developed continuously throughout the course, as you engage in discussion and critique of your own practice and projects with other students, staff and visiting artists.

 Your learning is supported by seminars, tutorials, group critiques and visiting speakers, as well as our strong links with regional galleries, museums and artist initiatives such The Hepworth Wakefield, Leeds City Art Gallery, Pavilion, Henry Moore Institute and Yorkshire Sculpture Park.